Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 As the name suggests, it represents the angle between the blade and the hub.
 It can be flat along the edge or progressive.
 A progressive angle increases as it approaches the blade tip.

 Usually, props have a rake angle anywhere between zero and 20 degrees.
-Basically, a rake angle determines how much the bow lifts out of water.
+A rake angle determines how much the bow lifts out of water.

-That’s why you should select a high rake prop for light-weight and high-speed boats.
-But not too high rake angle, as it will strain the engine and ultimately, reduce the performance.
+You should select a high-rake prop for lightweight and high-speed boats.
+However, a rake angle that is not too high will strain the engine and ultimately reduce the performance.

 Cupped Props